 Ironically, avoiding painkillers may backfire.
 Waiting until the pain from an injury or illness becomes unbearable often leads to taking too many pills.
 Time at a women’s drug rehab program may be the only answer to reversing the effects of the addiction.

-Knowing the signs of addiction also helps you avoid substance abuse.
+Knowing the signs of drug abuse and addiction also helps you avoid substance abuse.
 Lying to medical professionals about needing painkillers, going to multiple doctors, and running out of a prescription too soon are cautionary signs.

 A woman whose past includes drugs and alcohol may want an alternative to painkillers.
 If no reasonable option exists to ease her discomfort, a doctor should closely monitor her use.

 Treatment for Addiction to Painkillers